Dr. Norma Harper, Dean School of Education

-If an M.Ed. student earns a grade of “F” in a graduate course the course must be retaken at Charleston Southern University and passed with a grade of “B” or better before any additional coursework may be attempted in order to continue at CSU.
+If an M.Ed. candidate earns a grade of “F” in a graduate course the course must be retaken at Charleston Southern University and passed with a grade of “B” or better before any additional coursework may be attempted in order to continue at CSU.

-After earning one “F,” regardless of the GPA, the student is notified that he or she is on academic probation and that a subsequent grade of “C” or “F” will result in expulsion from the program.
+After earning one “F,” regardless of the GPA, the candidate is notified that he or she is on academic probation and that a subsequent grade of “C” or “F” will result in expulsion from the program.

 Grade appeals may be initiated by the student in writing to the School of Education.

-- The student is obligated to attend classes regularly and punctually; consistent with graduate School of Education policy, more than 3 absences will result in a grade of “FA” (Failure for Absence) for fall and spring semesters.
+- The candidate is obligated to attend classes regularly and punctually; consistent with graduate School of Education policy, more than 3 absences will result in a grade of “FA” (Failure for Absence) for fall and spring semesters.
 Maymester and summer session courses will be adjusted accordingly.

 Validation of Credits

-All credits earned at Charleston Southern University or accepted by transfer will remain valid if the master’s degree is completed within six (6) calendar years from the time of the student’s first course applied toward the degree.
+All credits earned at Charleston Southern University or accepted by transfer will remain valid if the master’s degree is completed within six (6) calendar years from the time of the candidate’s first course applied toward the degree.